plataplomo/hummingbot/workflow/cyberdelta_vs_nautilus/hybrid_approach_nautilus_backtesting.md

 ## Executive Summary

-This report analyzes a hybrid approach where CyberDeltaEngine remains the primary live trading system while leveraging Nautilus Trader exclusively as a backtesting engine.
-This approach aims to combine the best of both worlds: CyberDelta's specialized delta-neutral arbitrage capabilities for live trading and Nautilus's sophisticated backtesting infrastructure for strategy validation.
+This report analyzes a hybrid approach where CyberDeltaEngine remains the primary live trading system while leveraging Nautilus Trader as a backtesting and analytics library.
+Since Nautilus uses **LGPLv3** (not GPL), direct integration is completely safe and your code remains proprietary.

-**Key Finding**: A hybrid approach is technically feasible but requires careful architectural design to avoid GPL contamination and maintain clean separation between systems.
+**Key Finding**: Direct import of Nautilus is allowed under LGPLv3 - no process separation needed, no GPL contamination risk.

 ---